What causes bipolar disorder?

 Although lower levels of stress are unlikely to cause bipolar disorder, they can trigger an episode of mania or depression.

 This suggests that bipolar disorder may be related to problems with the function of these neurotransmitters – and this is supported by some research.
 However, no one knows for certain exactly how these neurotransmitters work and whether problems with these are a cause or a result of bipolar disorder.

 If you experience bipolar disorder, you are more likely to have a family member who also experiences bipolar symptoms (though they might not have a diagnosis).
 This suggests that bipolar disorder might be passed on through families.

 Can drugs cause bipolar disorder?

 - Some antidepressants can cause mania or hypomania as a side effect when you are taking them or as a withdrawal effect when you are coming off them.
-If you begin to experience mania after taking antidepressants for depression, this might lead your doctor to give you an incorrect diagnosis of bipolar disorder, or prescribe you more medication.
-But in this case, it’s usually worth waiting to see if your symptoms pass without treatment first.
+If you begin to experience mania after taking antidepressants for depression, this might lead your doctor to give you an incorrect diagnosis of bipolar disorder or prescribe you more medication.
+But in this case, it is usually worth waiting to see if your symptoms pass without treatment first.
 It is important to seek medical opinion even if this is the case, however, a formal diagnosis or longer term medication may not be required after thorough history of your symptoms.
 Some monitoring will be required until your symptoms lessen or subside.

 - Alcohol or street drugs can cause you to experience symptoms similar to both mania and depression.
 It can often be difficult to distinguish the effects of alcohol and drugs from your mental health symptoms.